Boning1011/linux-renderfarm-docs/README.md

 2. Make sure all machines env are properly shared and managed

-3. HFS Path is set correctly. *Note: Using `HOUDINI_HQUEUE_HFS_LINUX` is recommended since `HOUDINI_HQUEUE_HFS` will pass the current working HFS to Hqueue(in this case the Windows) resulting linux machine can find hython.*
+3. HFS Path is set correctly. *Note: Using `HOUDINI_HQUEUE_HFS_LINUX` is recommended since `HOUDINI_HQUEUE_HFS` will pass the current working HFS to Hqueue(in this case the Windows) resulting linux machine can't find hython.*

 Then TOP hqscheduler should likely work with all default parameters(on Windows clients).